DusanKovac/Modelling-Cholera-Outbreak/README.md

 In this project, we first created a mathematical model to best represent the data given to us then added control mechanism terms to the model to improve the fit.

 ## Requirements:
-To run this are: Jupyter, NumPy, SciPy.
+To run this are: Jupyter, NumPy, SciPy, Pandas, Matplotlib, lmfit

 ## 1. Epidemic Model without any control mechanisms: